AxisCommunications/acap-rs/docs/running-apps-and-tests-on-device.md

 This approach is particularly useful if only a specific crate is to be tested, and if `println!` debugging is used.
 An example command line invocation might be `cargo test -p acap-vapix --tests -- --nocapture`.

+Note that some programs, such `consume_analytics_metadata`, don't work when running as root.

 If you want to run tests locally, just make sure you clear the `AXIS_DEVICE_IP` environment variable via `unset AXIS_DEVICE_IP`.